The basics of permaculture — ethics and principles by Alex Heffron

 I don’t think that can be underestimated.
 When people get lost in arguments about annuals vs perennials, this driving force of why permaculture has been so inspiring for so many is lost.
 When you’re surrounded by neo-liberalism permaculture is a breath of fresh air.
 Not because it says anything particularly new in the historical sense, but because it brings it all together under one umbrella and under one roof.
 For those of us, like myself, it gives us a sense of collective belonging and allow us to feel more confident in building our alternative (to the dystopian conventional option) futures.
 There is a criticism of permaculture that it has ‘appropriated’ its principles and practical applications from a wide variety of other methodologies and practices — that’s true but so what?
 Does it really matter?
 Permaculture acts as a gathering place for those methodologies, helping to bring some coherence and underlying principles to them.
 Equally so, that doesn’t mean that permaculture is exhaustive.

 Finally, one of the simplest aims of permaculture, on top of what’s been said, is that it’s about building closed loop system, as best as possible.
-The output from one aspect of ay a farm, should be the input for another aspect of it.
+The output from one aspect of any farm should be the input for another aspect of it.
 So the dairy cow not only provides milk and meat, but also fertility for the garden.
 That could be dismissed as being obvious — but so often these days, these obvious, common sense relationships have been broken, meaning that instead the rich manure from a dairy cow, instead of being a beneficial source of nutrients becomes a potential environmental hazard.
 Which ties us into another aspect permaculture considers, one of scale, but we’ll come to that in a later post.

 The three ethics